Elkantor/bscxx/doc/getting_started.md

 mkdir build && cd build
 ```

-With the help of CMake, generate the project file (with whatever generator you want, here, I'll keep it simple, by using the default one, which is Visual Studio 2017 for example, for me).
+With the help of CMake, generate the project files (with whatever generator you want, here, I'll keep it simple, by using the default one, which is Visual Studio 2017 for example, for me on Windows).
 ```shell
 cmake ..
 ```